jshuadvd/hacks-n-notes/networks.md

 - 1 bit is a boolean
 - 1 byte = 8 bits

+- To transfer `1` you send one electric pulse.
+- To transfer `0` you omit the electric pulse and this has to be in a time frame. eg. bit per second

 ### Bandwidth
 > Transmission capacity, measured by bitrate